firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q3-JUL/2019-09-17-city-of-the-angels.md

 teaser: "If the conquistadors are going to build this city, does that mean that now the angels will work with the Spanish clergy and be their allies?"
 author-img: libia-brenda.jpg
 author-bio: |
   **Libia Brenda** (Puebla, 1974) studied Hispanic Language and Literature, has spent the last twenty years making books, and writes science fiction and fantasy short stories.
-She is the co-founder of the Cúmulo de Tesla collective ([@Cumulodetesla](https://www.twitter.com/Cumulodetesla)), a multidisciplinary working group that promotes the dialogue between the arts and sciences, with a special focus on science fiction.
+She is the co-founder of the Cúmulo de Tesla collective ([@Cumulodetesla](https://www.twitter.com/Cumulodetesla) on Twitter), a multidisciplinary working group that promotes the dialogue between the arts and sciences, with a special focus on science fiction.
 She has published stories, reviews, and essays in online and printed magazines, as well as various anthologies.
 She has a secret identity dedicated to gastronomy.
 proofread: true
 contentnote:
 ---

 _1531 AD_

 The heavenly hosts had not had such a crowded assembly in nine years.
-On the stand, the seven archangels reviewed folios and all spoke at once creating a mixture of voices that, thanks to their origin, did not become a cacophony.
+On the stand, the seven archangels reviewed folios and all spoke at once, creating a mixture of voices that, thanks to their origin, did not become a cacophony.
 The most important vote of the day was about to begin.
 Remiel (who served as moderator) rang the bell to call for silence.

 “All right, let's move on to the main topic: we received a call from New Spain.
 The Bishop of Tlaxcala wishes to solicit our support in founding a new city between the Villa Rica de la Vera Veracruz and the capital.”